maxtuzz/iAM/README.md

 This command follows the following format …
 [Host address] [Host short name] [Host Group]

-Note: Adding function not yet implemented.
-Servers will have to be manually added via sessions.json in /opt/iam/

 So essentially we are asking the iam application to add an SSH host, with a specified name and a specified group we want to add it to.
 In this case we are adding it to the “AST” group - where all AST based servers will be listed.

 Crap!
 We forgot the server name already (exactly the problem iAM tries to fix ;-) ).